kids-first/kf-portal-ui/.github/ISSUE_TEMPLATE/user-story.md

 _Your feature may include more than one scenario…_

 ### Sub-Tasks
-List of what needs to be done  on the technical side.
+_List of what needs to be done  on the technical side._
+- [ ] Sub-task 1

 ### Testing Strategy
-What do we need to test?
+_What do we need to test?
 Who can test it?
 How do we test it?
-What do we need to test it?
+What do we need to test it?_

+### Defects
+_List of defects/bugs found during QA._
+- [ ] Defect 1

 ### Resources